Frequently Asked Questions

 I took Anatomy & Physiology and/or Psychology as part of my diploma program.
 Can this count as a prerequisite course for Category 1?

 No. The 30 credits of first year prerequisite courses must be taken separately from your diploma program.
-If you do not have all 30 credits, you will be eligible for Category 2.
+Please ensure that you are applying to the correct stream Category 1 or Category 2 as per your eligibility.

 My diploma program allowed me to take Sociology or another arts course instead of taking first year English.
 Is this sufficient to fulfill the Category 1 English prerequisite?